Find out more about Bob Atkinson

 - Winter sports cover – never hit the slopes without winter sports cover.
 Broken limbs will cost you a fortune and if you’re travelling with golf clubs or other sporting equipment you’ll need to have these protected too.

 Finally, remember that travel insurance doesn’t have to be expensive.
-You can pick up one-week family and single traveller policies to Europe from as little as £5.91.
+You can pick up single traveller policies to Europe from as little as £4.99pp this summer.